Default S3 method

 Value

-interpret() returns a "mid" object with the following components:
+interpret() returns an object of class "mid".
+This is a list with the following components:

 weights